 Maximum vs circulating supply

-It is important that crypto investors do not just take market cap metrics at face value.
-There are several differences between crypto and traditional financial markets that should always be considered.
+Crypto investors should not take market cap metrics at face value.
+There are several differences between the crypto and traditional financial markets that need to be considered.

-In traditional financial markets, “free float” metrics can differentiate between shares that are available to be publicly traded, and those that are held in “lock up,” perhaps by company founders, directors, or executives.
-This essentially differentiates between the total (or “maximum”) supply and the circulating supply of shares.
+In traditional financial markets, “free float” metrics can differentiate between publicly traded shares and those held in “lock up,” perhaps by company founders, directors or executives.
+This differentiates between the total (or “maximum”) supply and the circulating supply of shares.

 Similarly, in the crypto sector, a coin’s maximum supply can differ from a coin’s circulating supply, but the difference between these two metrics is not always made abundantly clear.

-Maximum supply refers to the maximum number of cryptocurrency coins or tokens that can ever exist.
-Some cryptoassets, such as Bitcoin (BTC), have limits to their maximum supply, meaning a predetermined number of coins will ever exist.
-Others, such as Ethereum (ETH), have an infinite supply.
+Maximum supply refers to the maximum number of crypto coins or tokens that can ever exist.
+Some cryptoassets, such as Bitcoin, have limits to their maximum supply, meaning that there will always be a predetermined number of coins.
+Others, such as Ethereum, have an infinite supply.

 On the other hand, circulating supply refers to the number of coins that exist in open circulation (free float) at any given time.